 This lesson explains two different methods of estimating bad debt.
 The most common method is the gross percentage method based on historical patterns.
 The second method is the specific identification tool.
 Each is used under certain conditions and with restrictions.

 In addition to these two methods are some modifications to the chart of accounts along with how the entry is posted.
 I’ll explain both.
 Finally, there are/some insights appropriate to estimating bad debts that will help the accountant explain the formulas and underlying justification for the amounts estimated.
-So let’s get started.
+Let’s get started.

 Gross Percentage Method of Estimating Bad Debt